Dabawenyos find no answers in Baste’s SOCA | Davao Today

 “Nagkadugay bitaw nagkagrabe na gyud ang traffic, daghan na man gud sakyanan tapos wala na kaayoy masakyan lalo na pag rush hour.
 Everyday kay sayo kaayo mi manghawa sa balay tapos late na makauli, mas lisod pa gyud kung mag-ulan, (The traffic is getting worse by the day, there’s so many vehicles yet we can’t find a ride especially during rush hour.
 We have to leave our homes early and we go home late, and it’s more difficult when it rains)” a saleslady said.

-June Martes, vendor at the Bankerohan Public Market expected the mayor to present a plant for vendors like him who were recently demolished from their stores in the roadside.
+June Martes, a vendor at the Bankerohan Public Market expected the mayor to present a plan for vendors like him who were recently demolished from their stores on the roadside.
 Many of them were not able to earn much after the demolition.

 “Naghulat mi nga mamention niya ang among problema sa palengke pero wala po kami nakadungog unsay pwedi na solusyon sa maong sitwasyon karon, (We waited for him to mention our problem but we didn’t hear him propose any solution to our situation)” Martes said.